uVMS installation, configuration and operation is demonstrated in the Video tutorial on YouTube

 when the registered user logs out.

-Navigate to installation folder of uVMS (normally inetpub/wwwroot/uVMS) and open up web.config file with Notepad utility.
+Navigate to installation folder of uVMS (normally inetpub/wwwroot/uVMS), open up web.config file with Notepad utility and get familiar with configuration options for uVMS.

 Navigate to bin folder under uVMS and open file "uVMSText.lang" with Notepad utility.